rrbrussell/symmetrical-octo-fortnight/PhD Bigger Crafting Queue/Readme.txt

 :: REQUIREMENTS::
 • Version 17.4
 • Version 18
+• I have only been able to test this using 16:9 resolution so I do not know if it works with any others.

 :: FEATURES::
-• Expands the Player's crafting queue to 10 slots
+• Expands the Player's crafting queue to 20 slots